 - Social Media Community building.
 Dove regularly finds a way to ask their followers to upload their photos (photos of their hair, outfits, etc.).
 Participants can view each other photos on a singular platform, comment, and support each other.
 What is exactly what they do.
 This creates a community which is dedicated to the brand as well as to its goals.

 O2 is my personal favourite.
 They don’t lead creative marketing campaigns (their main ad is all about cats) and they don’t support a great cause.
-Instead, they are all about being hilarious on social media and compensating all product troubles with great customer service communication.
+Instead, they are all about being hilarious on social media and compensating all product troubles with great social media customer service.
 Truth is, as O2 is a pretty expensive telecommunications services provider, it is often impossible for them to sell their services as the best deal.
 Thanks to social media, though, they have a huge following of dedicated customers and they gain more every time their tweets go viral.
 And that happens a lot.
 At the moment, O2 is the UK’s most-followed network provider.

 In the interview to Audiense the head of O2 Social Kristian Lorenzon said “We have a dedicated social insights team within O2.
 They’re there to really understand what customers are looking for and what they’re saying about our brand”.
 This strategy is visible if you’re looking at O2’s pages on social media.
 Tweets are not left unanswered, and content is perfectly targeted to their audience and gets shared a lot.